Bacon Curing - a Historical Review Eben van Tonder Original Article: 31 May 2016 Updated: 19 December 2021

 A person was sent from the UK to Denmark in 1910 to learn the new Danish Method. (elmswell-history.org.uk) The Danish method involved the Danish cooperative method of pork production founded by Peter Bojsen on 14 July 1887 in Horsens.
 (Horsensleksikon.dk.
 Horsens Andelssvineslagteri)

 Multi-Needle Injection and Vacuum Tumbling and The Direct Addison of Nitrites to Curing Brine

 The composition of the brine changed around 1915 by the direct addition of sodium nitrite.
 For a thorough discussion on this revolutionary development, see,

-Multi-needle injectors and vacuum tumblers are commonly used in combination in modern meat curing plants around the world.
-It is generally accepted that these developments took place in the mid to late 1900’s, but an interesting US patent (number 23,141) was awarded to L. M. Schlarb from Allegheny, Pennsylvania on 3 June 1901 directly related to injection and vacuum machines for meat curing.
+Multi-needle injectors and vacuum tumblers became commonplace in any met curing operation.
+It is generally accepted that these developments took place in the mid to late 1900s, but an interesting US patent (number 23,141) was awarded to L. M. Schlarb from Allegheny, Pennsylvania on 3 June 1901 directly related to injection and vacuum machines for meat curing.
 (Journal of the Society of Chemical Industry; 1902: 269)

 The process is described as “injecting brine and carbon dioxide under pressure into the meat by means of suitable needles connected to a tank containing the brine and carbon dioxide, the pressure in the tank being about 2 atmospheres.”
-The nozzles it talks about maybe the three needle injectors that were used until the middle of the 1900’s and the unique aspect of the patent was the use of brine in conjunction with carbon dioxide.
+The nozzles it talks about maybe the three-needle injectors that were used until the middle of the 1900s and the unique aspect of the patent was the use of brine in conjunction with carbon dioxide.
 (Journal of the Society of Chemical Industry; 1902: 269)

 1837.
 Works on Medicine, Surgery Midwifery and the collateral sciences.
 Printed for Longman, Orme, Brown, Green, and Longmans.